Palencia CF: History

 Founded on 5 March 2013 as an immediate replacement to dissolved CF Palencia, the club was initially named Club Deportivo Atlético Palencia 1929.
-They proposed a merger with neighbors CD Cristo Atlético in May, but the move never materialized.
+They proposed a merger with neighbors CD Palencia Cristo Atlético in May, but the move never materialized.

 Initially assigned to the Primera Provincial de Aficionados, Atlético Palencia achieved promotion to the Primera Regional de Aficionados in 2015.
 In 2019, the club was renamed to Palencia Club de Fútbol, and achieved promotion to the Tercera División RFEF in 2021.